 How Much Caffeine Does Green Tea Have?

 Here’s the good news.
-Green tea isn’t the
+Green tea isn’t the highest source of caffeine, so don’t be too wary.

 On average, one cup of green tea has 35 grams.10 Older leaves, which are higher in antioxidants, have less caffeine than younger leaves.11 Steeping tea for a long time or using hotter water will also increase how much caffeine is released.12